harness/developer-hub/docs/continuous-delivery/cd-infrastructure/cloudformation-infra/provision-target-deployment-infra-dynamically-with-cloud-formation.md

 helpdocs_is_published: true
 ---

 You can use CloudFormation in Harness CD pipeline stages for ad hoc provisioning or to provision the target deployment infrastructure for the stage.
+Provisioning the target deployment infrastructure is called **dynamic provisioning**.

-This topic provides a brief overview of the steps involved in provisioning a CD stage's target deployment infrastructure using the **CloudFormation Create Stack** step.
+This topic provides a brief overview of the steps involved in dynamic provisioning using the **CloudFormation Create Stack** step.

 This topic also covers some important requirements.

 ## Important notes

-Target infrastructure provisioning is limited to what is available in the target environment.
+Dynamic provisioning is limited to what is available in the target environment.

 For example, the cloud-agnostic Kubernetes Cluster Connector requires that you have an existing cluster, so you cannot provision a new cluster.
 But it does let you provision a namespace.

 ![](./static/provision-target-deployment-infra-dynamically-with-cloud-formation-00.png)

-## CloudFormation dynamic infrastructure provisioning summary
+## CloudFormation dynamic provisioning summary

 Setting up dynamic provisioning involves adding a CloudFormation template to the stage **Environment** settings that provisions the pipeline stage's target infrastructure.

-Next, you map specific, required script outputs to the Harness **Infrastructure Definition** for the stage, such as the target namespace.
+Next, you map the required script outputs to the Harness **Infrastructure Definition** for the stage, such as the target namespace.

-During deployment, Harness provisions the target deployment infrastructure and then the stage's **Execution** steps deploy to the provisioned infrastructure.
+During deployment, Harness provisions the target deployment infrastructure and then the stage's **Execution** steps deploy to that provisioned infrastructure.

 ### Dynamic provisioning steps for different deployment types